Muhammad Jamiruddin Sircar: Career

 From 28 October 2001 to 25 January 2009, Sircar served as the Speaker of the Jatiya Sangsad.
 On 21 June 2002, he became acting president because of the resignation of A. Q. M. Badruddoza Chowdhury.
 He remained acting president until a new president was elected on 6 September 2002.
-As speaker he refused to allow discussion on the 2004 Dhaka grenade attack in Parliament.
+As speaker, he refused to allow discussion on the 2004 Dhaka grenade attack in parliament.
 He faced criticism for being partisan in allocating seats in the parliament.
-In 2008, his defence of Bangladesh Nationalist Party and call for it return to power drew criticism.
-The Daily Star wrote that the speaker should be above political fray.
+In 2008, his defence of the Bangladesh Nationalist Party and call for its return to power drew criticism.
+The Daily Star wrote that the speaker should be above the political fray.

-On 13 April 2009, an Awami League led parliamentary probe body reported that Sircar took 2.7 million taka unlawfully as medical bill without the permission of Prime Minister Khaleda Zia during his tenure as speaker of the parliament.
-On 8 November 2012, the Anti-Corruption Commission filed charges against him, alleging he misappropriating 3.3 million taka.
-Sircar moved the High Court Division of the Supreme Court of Bangladesh and the proceedings were stayed and thereafter the Appellate Division passed an order to dispose off Sircar's judicial review applications before the High Court Division In March 2023, he deposited Tk 2.8 million (27.86 lakh) to the state exchequer following a court judgment in the graft case.
+On 13 April 2009, an Awami League-led parliamentary probe body reported that Sircar took 2.7 million taka unlawfully as a medical bill without the permission of Prime Minister Khaleda Zia during his tenure as speaker of the parliament.
+On 8 November 2012, the Anti-Corruption Commission filed charges against him, alleging he misappropriated 3.3 million taka.
+Sircar moved the High Court Division of the Supreme Court of Bangladesh, and the proceedings were stayed.
+Thereafter, the Appellate Division passed an order to dispose of Sircar's judicial review applications before the High Court Division.
+In March 2023, he deposited Tk 2.8 million (27.86 lakh) to the state exchequer following a court judgement in the graft case.

-In 2018, Sircar worked as the defense lawyer of former Prime Minister Khaleda Zia in the Zia Orphanage Trust corruption case.
+In 2018, Sircar worked as Khaleda Zia's defence lawyer in the Zia Orphanage Trust corruption case.

-Personal life
+Personal life and death

 Sircar was married to Nur Akhtar (c.
 1939–2023).
-Together they have a daughter, Nilufar Jamir and two sons, Nawshad Zamir and Naufal Zamir.
-Apart from his political life, he was the founder of the Barrister Jamiruddin Sircar Collegiate Institute in his birthplace, Panchagarh.
+Together they had a daughter, Nilufar Jamir, and two sons, Barrister Muhammad Nawshad Zamir and Naufal Zamir.

+He was the founder of the Barrister Jamiruddin Sircar Collegiate Institute in his birthplace, Panchagarh.

+In 2019, he experienced a stroke after falling from a staircase at court.

+Sircar died at the Bangladesh Specialized Hospital in Dhaka on 12 July 2026, at the age of 94.